-During the year ended 30 June 2022, shares valued at \$1,000 were issued to the Chief Financial Officer under the XRF Scientific Exempt Employee Share Plan (2021: Nil).
-There was no share-based compensation to any other Director or Key Management Personnel for the years ended 30 June 2022 and 2021.
+During the year ended 30 June 2023, shares valued at \$1,000 were also issued to the Chief Financial Officer under the XRF Scientific Exempt Employee Share Plan (2022: \$1,000).
+There was no share-based compensation to any other Director or Key Management Personnel for the years ended 30 June 2023 and 2022.
 The Company has not adopted an employee share option scheme.